Myles Kane

 Myles Kane (born 1979) is an American film producer and wizard rock artist (performing under the name MC Kreacher).

 Film

 He received a Bachelor of Fine Arts in Film from the Pratt Institute in 2001.

 In 2002 he co-founded the Brooklyn Underground Film Festival with Josh Koury and Cris Moris.
+After that, he worked at The New Yorker and, along with Kristina Budelis, produced and directed some of the magazine's first video series and documentaries.

-He was the editor for We Are Wizards, a documentary about the Harry Potter fandom released in 2008.
+He was the editor for We Are Wizards, a documentary about the Harry Potter fandom released in 2008 and the co-director of Voyeur, a Netflix film about journalism icon Gay Talese.